dhellmann/openshift-enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 saving the entire database, we will have more flexibility to change the production etcd configuration before restoring the content of the database.

+### Creating a bootable installation artifact directly from the installer

+In order to embed the bootstrap-in-place-for-live-iso Ignition config to the liveCD the user needs to download the liveCD image and the `coreos-installer` binary.
+We considered adding an `openshift-install create single-node-iso` command that that result a liveCD with the `bootstrap-in-place-for-live-iso.ign` embeded.
+The installer command could also include custom manifests, especially `MachineConfig` instances for setting the realtime kernel, setting kernel args, injecting network configuration as files, and choosing the target disk drive for `coreos-installer`.
+Internally, `create single-node-iso` would compile a single-node-iso-target.yaml into Ignition (much like coreos/fcct) and include it along with the Ignition it generates and embed it into the ISO.

+This approach has not been rejected entirely, and may be handled with a future enhancement.